Multi-core CPU handling FAQ

 A multi-core CPU is a computer processor which has two or more sections.
 Each section of the chip executes instructions as if it was a separate computer.
 The actual processors are still on one chip.
 A dual-core processor is a multi-core processor with two independent microprocessors.
 A quad-core processor is a multi-core processor with four independent microprocessors.
 Multi-core processors allow more efficient simultaneous processing of multiple tasks, making them more powerful than single-core processors.
 Virtually all modern systems have multi-core processors as standard.

 A multi-core processor is the minimum requirement to run Live 10, therefore it is always active by default.
 Live 9 can run on single core computers, but performance will be limited.
 In Live 9’s Preferences you can enable or disable multi-core support on the CPU tab.

 A thread is a sequence of instructions executed by a CPU core.
 A program can divide itself into several threads in order to be able to run on multiple cores.
 A thread in Live might typically constitute an audio clip playing, followed by an audio effect, then an output to the Master track.

 Multi-threading is the ability of an application or operating system to utilize multiple cores for processing.
 Live supports and utilizes multi-threading.

 What is hyper-threading?

 Hyper-threading is a feature of certain processors which allows them to further subdivide cores so that two concurrent threads can be handled per core.
-Hyper-threading is enabled by default for computers with multi-core processors.
+Hyper-threading is enabled by default in Live for computers with multi-core processors.
 In Live 9, if your computer only has a single-core processor, hyper-threading is automatically disabled in order to preserve the correct order of the threads to be processed.